sogaiu/janet-pegdoc/README.md

 With the `-t` or `--trace` option, generate trace files for `meg/match` using arguments contained in `file` or a file selected by substring-matching a file name specified by `pattern`.  `file` should be a `.janet` file, which when evaluated, returns a tuple with values for each desired argument.
 If `file` or `pattern` is not provided, some appropriate content will be arranged for.
 Generated files will end up in a subdirectory.  `meg/match`'s signature is the same as that of `peg/match`.

+With the `-w` or `--web` option, start a local web server that provides access to the tracing functionality described for the `-t` or `--trace` option.

 With no arguments, lists all PEG specials.